veeral-patel/how-to-secure-anything/time-based-security.md

 A book by Winn Schwartau

+## Aside

+This book introduces an interesting idea but it uses 200 pages to describe an idea that could be described in one blog post.

+You won't miss out on much if you just read these notes instead of reading the whole book!

 ## CH5: A brief history of security models

 - The "Orange Book" introduces the reference monitor, or something that either accepts or denies every access request